hunter-nguyen/SCEAdvisor/README.md

 ## Running
 ### Linux
-After running, to start the server with Linux, run:
+After building, to start the server with Linux, run:
 ```./linux_web_server```

 ### Windows